-Special treatments are planned around the project entry and intersection node at Fourth Street.
-Plantings within this important area assist in creating the unique environment found within The Exchange.
+Special treatments are planned around project entries and intersection nodes.
+Plantings within these important areas assist in creating the unique environment found within The Exchange.
 Schematic design and sections are shown on Exhibits 3.3-E and 3.3-F.

 (D) Stormwater runoff retention and treatment concepts for the development are intended to prevent the discharge of excessive and contaminated stormwater and irrigation runoff into the Day Creek flood control channel.
-Pavement and landscape design elevations shall direct "First Flush" stormwater runoff and routine irrigation runoff into swales, vertical drywells, basins or underground chambers, or a combination thereof, for on-site infiltration and detention with the remainder of the runoff directed into existing stormwater drains.
+Pavement and landscape design elevations shall direct "First Flush" stormwater runoff and routine irrigation runoff into swales or vertical drywells for on-site infiltration and retention with the remainder of the runoff directed into installed stormwater drain filters or clarifiers.